chrxr/ibooks-kf8-textmag/README.md

   * By default font-size for magnified text is 2 * original em value
   * You can change these defaults by searching for "topleft" and "fontsizing"

-Things you need for this to work:
+## Things you need for this to work

   * Python 3+ and BeautifulSoup4 module installed
   * Folder structure must be as it is on git